wp-plugins/contact-us-page-contact-people/readme.txt

 == Changelog ==

+= 1.0.7 - 2013/08/24 =
+* Fixes :
+	* Added script to check if Longitude and latitude have been created for Location address for each profile.
+If no long and Lat found for a profile, its pop-up on Google map does not show on mouse over.
+	* Map not showing in Chrome when any profile has no Location Address.
+Undefined Long and Lat where causing the map to not show in Google Chrome when mouse over a profile with no address.

 = 1.0.6 - 2013/08/22 =
 * Features :
 	* Added new @media beak points for a superior Grid View display in mobile phone and tablet when viewing in portrait or landscape.